lukecav/awesome-wp-speed-up/README.md

 * [Full Site Cache for CloudFront](https://wordpress.org/plugins/full-site-cache-cf/) - If you blog are using CloudFront on the main WordPress domain and you want to cache HTML page for not logged in user.
 * [Cloudinary](https://wordpress.org/plugins/cloudinary-image-management-and-manipulation-in-the-cloud-cdn/) - With Cloudinary, all your images are automatically uploaded, normalized, optimized and backed-up in the cloud instead of being hosted on your servers.
 * [Photon](https://jetpack.com/support/photon/) - Photon is an image acceleration and editing service for sites hosted on WordPress.com or on Jetpack-connected WordPress sites.
 That means less load on your host and faster images for your readers.
+* [ILAB Media Tools](https://en-ca.wordpress.org/plugins/ilab-media-tools/) - ILAB Media Tools are a suite of tools designed to enhance media handling in WordPress in a number of ways.
+* [WP Offload S3](https://deliciousbrains.com/wp-offload-s3/) - ILAB Media Tools are a suite of tools designed to enhance media handling in WordPress in a number of ways.

 ## Image Optimization Plugins
 * [EWWW Image Optimizer](https://wordpress.org/plugins/ewww-image-optimizer/) - The EWWW Image Optimizer is a WordPress plugin that will automatically optimize your images as you upload them to your blog.